Wizcorp/phonegap-facebook-plugin/README.md

 8. Click on your project's icon (the root element) in Project Navigator, select your **Project**, then the **Build Settings** tab, search for **Other Linker Flags**.
 9. Add the value **-lsqlite3.0**
 10. From the **Cordova Facebook Connect Plugin** folder copy the file **lib/facebook_js_sdk.js** into the **www** directory in Xcode.
+11. Click on your project's icon (the root element) in Project Navigator, select your **Target**, then the **Build Phases** tab, then the **Link Binary With Libraries** option.
+12. Add the **Social.framework** framework.
+Make it an optional framework to support pre iOS6 apps.
+13. Add the **Accounts.framework** framework.
+Make it an optional framework to support pre iOS6 apps.
+14. Add the **AdSupport.framework** framework.
+Make it an optional framework to support pre iOS6 apps.

 ### Add the Cordova Facebook Connect Plugin